HERDAZ/safeWayHome/README.md

  - time
  - log

-It will also need a database, the one used in the server is a mysql version 8.0.40-0ubuntu0.22.04.1 You can use the template in dbTemplate.sql to generate the db with the goos structure.
+It will also need a database, the one used in the server is a mysql database version ```8.0.40-0ubuntu0.22.04.1```.
+You can use the template in dbTemplate.sql to generate the db with the good structure.
 Make sure to create an account that can read/write to the db to be used by go, put it's credential in dbConnectTemplate.go, and rename dbConnectTemplate.go to dbConnect.go.

 ## Launching the server